zackbradys/rancher-effortless/README.md

 In a few easy steps and a few minutes of your time, you have the core Rancher Stack deployed out and ready for use.
 I would say that statement alone is a very powerful considering the alternatives out there.

-If you have any issues with this deployment guide, please submit an issue or merge on this repo.
+If you have any issues with this deployment guide, please submit an issue or PR on this repository.
 Feel free to reach out to me as well!